What Are the Different Types of Business Finance Courses?

 Students learn the fundamentals of the real estate and stock markets in real estate and investment courses.
 Financial managers learn how to advise their employers on sound investment strategies based on current market trends.
 These courses also teach students the importance of diversifying their investment portfolios and the impact that various types of investments can have on corporate and personal finance.

 Many business finance courses include a capstone seminar on business law and policy.
 These classes cover the legal framework that all businesses, large and small, must operate within.
 Students learn how to start a small business or a large corporation, as well as how to file the necessary paperwork, form a board of directors, and list their company on the stock exchange if it is publicly traded.
-Students may also be given the opportunity to demonstrate their understanding of broad managerial principles operating their company in a simulation for the duration of a semester or the seminar.
+Students may also be given the opportunity to demonstrate their understanding of broad managerial principles by operating their company in a simulation for the duration of a semester or the seminar.
 This gives instructors a practical and hands-on way to critique management styles, international strategies, and investment opportunities taught over the course of several years.